turbra/gitops-project-ob/README.md

 ## Project Structure

-- `base/` - Contains the base Kubernetes manifests and configurations.
 - `environment/` - Specific environment configurations and resources.
         - `dev/` - Development environment configurations.
         - `prod/` - Production environment configurations.

 - Other directories and files as required...

 (Note: Update the structure based on the actual directory and file setup of your project.)